- Last Updated: July 11, 2017

-According to the National Cancer Institute, colorectal cancer accounted for more than 142,000 new cases and 50,000 deaths in 2013.
+Colorectal cancer accounts for more than 142,000 new cases and 50,000 deaths annually.
 About 90% of all colorectal cancers occur in individuals older than 50 years.

 Current TreatmentEarly stage cancers that are confined to the polyp can often be treated with colonoscopy or endoscopic mucosal resection.
-If the cancer has spread along or into the colonic wall, laparoscopic surgery can be performed to remove the polyps and explore the adjacent lymph nodes.
+If the cancer has spread along or into the colonic wall, surgery can be performed to remove the polyps and explore the adjacent lymph nodes.
 A partial colectomy (removal of cancerous portion of the colon) can be performed in cases where the cancer has invaded the colonic wall.
-In advanced cases, surgery may be performed to remove blockages of the colon and mediate symptoms associated with the cancer.
-This surgery is not meant to cure the cancer but rather to make the patient more comfortable.

 Chemotherapy can shrink tumors before surgery or to mitigate the symptoms and spread of the cancer after surgery.
 It is often used in combination with radiation therapy.
-Targeted drug therapy is often used in late stage colorectal cancer.
+Targeted drug therapy can also be used in colorectal cancer.